-Solutions are available for some of these problems.
-Unfortunately, solutions are only available to faculty at accredited institutions and to trainers within the US Government.
+Solutions are available for the the (*) indicated scenarios.
+Please note that solutions are only available to faculty at accredited institutions and to trainers within the US Government.
 Please do not ask us to make an exception in your case!
 Information on how to receive the solutions is on the solutions page.

 Garfinkel, S., “Lessons Learned Writing Computer Forensics Tools and Managing a Large Digital Evidence Corpus”, DFRWS 2012, Aug.
 6-8, 2012, Washington, DC.